 As a first step, become conversant in the emerging language of business models, and proficient at identifying and capturing their key elements.
 It’s a skillset that has evolved; it differs from traditional business planning and most people will benefit from taking a fresh look.

 Learn how to articulate and map your current model, and make sure your management team learns as well.
 Visualizing your “current-state” business model is an excellent way to develop awareness of where to look for change.
 And only then will you have the foundation from which to draft future-state models.
-(See the August issue feature article “What Is a Business Model—And What Is Yours” for a two-minute introduction to the components of a business model.)
+(See Issue #03 “What Is a Business Model—And What Is Yours“ for a two-minute introduction to the components of a business model.)

 Business models and green sustainability